paddor/cztop/README.md

 CZMQ classes.

-So I decided to improve the quality and usability of the binding and add the missing classes.  [czmq-ffi-gen](https://github.com/paddor/czmq-ffi-gen) is the result and provides a solid foundation for CZTop.
+So I decided to improve the quality and usability of the binding and add the missing classes.
+The result is [czmq-ffi-gen](https://github.com/paddor/czmq-ffi-gen) which provides a solid foundation for CZTop.

 ## Goals